Contributor @ Urban Adventures. Prague explorer, history and English buff, self-proclaimed nerd, and musical theatre fanatic.

 If you’re anything like me, then food is not only one of the highlights of travel, but also one of the joys of daily life.
 Growing up, where eating for my family was more of a pastime than a nutritional necessity, so it’s no wonder that food was often the highlight of any family vacations — and now of the trips I take as an adult.
 Food is often a window into exploring a new place, and the dishes that locals chow down on for certain occasions can tell you a lot about local customs and culture.
 Now that I live in Prague, I’ve found that Czech food has its own story to tell — flavours that I’ve rounded up into this guide of regionally specific, delicious dishes you’ll find on menus served up by babičkas (grannies) at Sunday lunches across the country!

-For a true taste of Czech cuisine, hop on our Prague Food by Foot tour!
+For a true taste of Czech cuisine, hop on our Old Town Traditional Czech Food Tour!

 The defining characteristics of Czech food are deeply connected with other Central European dishes.
 Because of the constantly changing borders and rulers in the area (not to mention their various ethnic backgrounds and marital ties), Czech cuisine has a lot in common with the cuisines of its neighbours.
 In fact, most of the food you’ll find labelled as “Czech Specialties” on menus has roots or sister dishes in surrounding countries, but is served up here with a Bohemian twist.
 (But before you read further, note that it’s probably better not to read any further on an empty stomach!)